What is CBD?

 Why Is CBD So Popular?

 Aside from its relatively recent legalization, research into CBD has uncovered some promising results.
 For starters, there’s enough research into how CBD can prevent seizures that the FDA has approved a prescription seizure medication with a main component of CBD.
 CBD has also been shown to help treat anxiety, and early research is extremely promising in showing how CBD reduces inflammation, including when applied to the skin.
-Not only is it showing great promise in being able to effectively treat a myriad of conditions, but it is able to do so without the negative side-effects that often accompany antidepressants, like weight gain and loss of libido.
-CBD is also able to treat anxiety faster than traditional antidepressants, which can often take weeks to start showing positive signs of improvement, whereas the impact on anxiety can often be seen within 24 hours of first taking it.
+Not only is it showing great promise in being able to effectively treat a myriad of conditions, but may able to do so without the negative side-effects that often accompany antidepressants, like weight gain and loss of libido.
+CBD can also treat anxiety faster than traditional antidepressants, which can often take weeks to start showing positive signs of improvement, whereas the impact on anxiety can often be seen within 24 hours of first taking it.
 3

 CBD also offers some other great benefits, too.
 It can help treat insomnia (especially if that insomnia is related to anxiety disorders), it can help treat inflammation disorders like Krohn’s disease or IBS, and it can be applied topically in order to treat joint pain related to arthritis.
 When used topically, it doesn’t just mask the pain like most over-the-counter creams do.
-Instead, it removes the pain entirely (for a short time, at least).
+Instead, it attempts to remove the pain entirely (for a short time, at least).
 That’s because you have endocannabinoid receptors all over your body, not just in your brain, so CBD is able to interact and affect a number of different bodily systems to your benefit.4

 Should I Try CBD?